 The reader should note that the figures cited in the foregoing table are expressed in current dollars.
-Median household income in the County is forecast to surpass the projected Township and State figures.
+Median household incomes in the City and County are forecast to surpass the projected Township and State figures.
 It is worthwhile to note that median household income in Washtenaw County is above both State and national levels.